andreschaffer/slis-slos-examples/README.md

 - Availability: may be seen as the proportion of successful responses.
 - Latency: may be seen as the proportion of responses faster than a threshold.
 - Quality: may be seen as the proportion of responses in an undegraded state.
-These only make sense if your service has fallbacks and can still provide responses in the event something is unavailable at the time of request, although in a gracefully degraded state.
+These only make sense if your service has fallbacks and can still provide responses, although in a gracefully degraded state, in the event something is unavailable at the time of request.

 ### Standardization
 As one can notice, all the SLIs described above have a proportion form to it.
 SLIs follow the equation of _good events_ / _valid events_.
 That makes it easy to work with and later set targets on, whatever measurement you need, as long as you can separate good events from the others.